aslushnikov/latex-online/README.md

 compile latex documents online.
 The slogan is: "You give it a link, it gives you PDF.", but the service evolved and now you can give it a git repo as well.

-Additionally the service could be used for *remote compiling* of latex documents.
+Additionally the service has a command-line utility that allows you for compiling local documents.
-See "usage" section for a bit more information.
+See "usage" section for more information.

 ## Capabilities

 - Compile `.TEX` file via link.
 (Limitation: includes will be ignored)
 - Compile GIT repo via link.
-- Compile local files or git repo with the help of `remote-compile.sh` tool.
+- Compile local files or git repo via command-line interface.
-- REST API for compiling
+- REST API for compiling.

 ## API